-The last Insider’s Guide post delved into the ways that the Susan G. Komen 3-Day® keeps you moving and keeps you safe.
-Now, let’s jump into the ways for you to stay nourished, stay well, and stay motivated.
+The last Insider’s Guide post delved into the ways that the 3-Day keeps you moving and keeps you safe.
+Now, let’s jump into the ways for you to stay nourished, stay well and stay motivated.

 Rest, Refuel, Relieve Yourself – No, that’s not just a catchy headline I just made up, that really is the unofficial motto of the 3-Day pit stops.
 Pit stops are magical little worlds—themed, decorated, and costumed—that are strategically located along the route every 2-4 miles, so you’re never very far from the next one.
 Read on to see what you’ll find at a 3-Day pit stop…

 Hydration – You’ll also refill your water bottle at the pit stops – at every pit stop.
 Dehydration is one of the most frequently treated medical issues on the 3-Day, and remember, if you’re thirsty, you’re already dehydrated.
 So drink your water, even if you feel like you don’t need it.
 Consume the entire bottle between pit stops.
 Alternate with sports drink at every other stop, so you keep your electrolytes up too.
-If you have trouble remembering to drink (not usually an issue if it’s hot, but a more common problem in cooler temps), you and your teammates can play the Orange Shirt Drinking Game, a little something I picked up walking in the very hot Twin Cities this year.
+If you have trouble remembering to drink (not usually an issue if it’s hot, but a more common problem in cooler temps), you and your teammates can play the Orange Shirt Drinking Game, a little something I picked up walking in the very hot Twin Cities in 2013.
 Unlike the drinking games you may have played in college, this one will actually result in your good health and well-being.
-It’s simple: any time you spot an orange-shirted Route Safety crew member, take a drink of your water/sports drink.
+It’s simple: any time you spot an orange-shirted Route Safety crew member (or even an orange sign along the route), take a drink of your water/sports drink.
 They’re out among you all day, so you’re sure to get plenty of drink reminders.
 See?
 You didn’t know staying hydrated could be so much fun, did you?

 Fantastic Ride – So what happens if you can’t quite make it to the next pit stop?
 What if that pain in your hip is just too much to bear?
 What if the heat of the day, or that last hill climb has left you feeling a little weakened, and you need a (literal) pick-me-up?
 The 3-Day has you covered there too (seriously, is there anything they haven’t thought of?).
 The wonderful team of sweep vans is there to rescue you.
 These vans drive along the route all day, checking on the walkers, and are ready to pick up anyone who needs to stop.
 These are not just boring, glorified taxis, people.
 They are elaborately decorated, themed and musically accompanied “mobile love and encouragement units.”
 Sometimes, walkers feel intensely disappointed if they have to rely on a sweep van, but I can’t emphasize enough that there is NO shame in taking a sweep.
 In fact, a lot of people would agree that you haven’t fully experienced the 3-Day until you’ve taken a ride in a sweep van.
 They are driven by caring crew members who will waste no time in telling you how beautiful and awesome you are, and how proud you should be for every step that you’ve taken.
 Even that last step up into their van.